clsu22/DSCI522_Group_1/doc/report.md

 predictor of breast cancer recurrence, with a degree of 3 strongly (meaning a high absolute weight value) related to “recurrence” and a degree of 1 or 2 strongly related to “no recurrence”.
-The feature, being in the age 60-69 group, has a high positive weight, but the overall weights trending of different age groups is confusing.
+The feature, being in the age 60-69 group, has a high positive weight value, but the overall trending of weights as age increases is confusing.
 Besides, having cancer in the right-up of the breast quadrants is another strong predictor.
 However, some factors that are known related to breast cancer recurrence, including “younger age, particularly those under age 35” and “larger tumor size” (Staff 2018), didn’t stand out in this analysis.